markash/whisk/README.md

 ## Getting Started

-The project makes use of Quarkus and Firebase, therefore you would require the GOOGLE_APPLICATION_CREDENTIALS to be setup correctly on your machine before running the application via
+The project makes use of Quarkus and Firebase Strage, therefore you would require the GOOGLE_APPLICATION_CREDENTIALS to be setup correctly on your machine before running the application via

 ```
 mvn quarkus:dev